AengusMcGuinness/KREPE/README.md

 # KREPE

+##ABOUT:
+Co-Authors Erika Pedersen and Aengus

 ## BACKGROUND INFORMATION:
 In bioinformatics, it's important to be able to use strands of DNA to compare organisms, understand and assemble genomes, and get a better picture of how everything works together in an organism.
-A common tool is the k-mer.
-When a biologist is working on figuring out a genome, or comparing a cat and a dog,they start with the k-mers.
+A common tool is the k-mer(nucleotide sequences of length k).
+When a biologist is working on figuring out a genome, or comparing a cat and a dog, they start with the k-mers.
 The way they work is similar to a paper shredder; you put in a paper (or multiple reads of the same sequence), and shred it into bits.
 Then, you take all the paper bits and piece them back together in the same way as before, by finding similarities in each of the pieces.
 This is useful to biologists because sometimes there are errors when the machine reads a sequence, so with multiple copies it's simple to find errors and toss them out early so they don't affect the overall 'picture'.